monmohan/dsjslib/README.md

 btree.delete(key)

-//Check various BTree invariants -- For sanity testing 1.Except root all nodes have degree -1 <keys<2*degree-1
+//Check various BTree invariants -- For sanity testing
+1. Except root all nodes have degree -1 <keys<2*degree-1
-2. child keys are less than corresponding parent key (and greater than predecessor parent key) btree.checkInvariants()
+2. Child keys are less than corresponding parent key (and greater than predecessor parent key)

+btree.checkInvariants()

 ```

 Known Limitations: Currently only supports Numeric or String keys (uses < > for natural ordering).